message/iata/IE.md

 - a COVID-19 vaccination certificate showing that they were fully vaccinated with Pfizer-BioNTech (Comirnaty) at least 7 days before arrival; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated with Moderna or Janssen at least 14 days before arrival; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria) at least 15 days before arrival; or
-- a COVID-19 recovery certificate showing that they recovered from COVID-19 in the past 180 days.
+- a COVID-19 recovery certificate issued at most 180 days before arrival.
 7. Suspension of visa exemptions for passengers with a short stay visa issued by the United Kingdom.